Nou Can Codina is one of my favourite bars for a beer and a bite.

 Simple everyday treats are transformed into tasty, memorable delights.
-The patates braves (3,90€) here a very good indeed — among the very best braves in the city.
-And so too are the croquettas and morcilla (black pudding/blood sausage).
+The patates braves (3,90€) here are very good indeed — among the very best braves in the city.
+And so too are the croquetas and morcilla (black pudding/blood sausage).

 Whoever they have working the kitchen they need to tie down with a payrise and a golden handcuffs agreement — otherwise he or she is going to walk, and stamp their goodness on a rival establishment.

 The croquetas here are fantastic — full of flavour — probably among the best in the city, and very reasonably priced at 1€.
 The standard options are: cocido (meat, potato and chickpea mash), merluza y gambes (hake and prawn/shrimp) and bolets (mushroom).
 However, check out the specials board as they often offer two or three special croquetas such as sípia (cuttlefish) and a wonderfully tasty apple with goat cheese (poma i formatge de cabra) for 1,40€.